 To measure estimation accuracy of the true parameter values in the DGP, the bias and root mean square error (RMSE) is evaluated over the $S$ replicates.
-Table~\ref{tab:sim1biasrmse} reports these for the case where $n = 1000$, and we make four observations.
+Table~\ref{tab:sim1biasrmse} (left-hand side) reports these for the case where $n = 1000$, and we make four observations.
 First, the cut posterior has lower bias and RMSE than the conventional posterior for all parameters, so that cutting feedback from the misspecified copula improves estimation accuracy.
 Second, $\tau$ is estimated more accurately using its cut posterior than IFM.
 Third, the variational and exact posterior results are similar, suggesting the former is an accurate approximation.
+(Although, if a Gaussian VA underestimates uncertainty for other target posteriors, then a richer variational family can also be used.)
 Last, IFM provides a more accurate estimate of $\sigma^2$, but is less accurate than the cut posterior for all other parameters.

+We also consider accuracy when the correctly specified copula model (i.e. a t-copula with the correct degrees of freedom) is fit.
+Table~\ref{tab:sim1biasrmse} (right-hand side) reports the bias and RMSE for both the cut and conventional posterior in this case, both estimated exactly using MCMC and the same uniform prior on $-1<\tau<1$.
+The cut posterior is only slightly less accurate than the conventional (i.e. uncut) posterior.

 To assess the accuracy of the marginal posterior distributions we compute the coverage of their 95\% credible intervals.
 To assess the accuracy of the point estimates of the copula model components (in addition to their parameter values) we compute their predictive KL divergences.
 The latter is defined for marginal $j=1,2$ as